onzfonz/comp227/src/content/8/en/part8d.md

 ### Communicating with the server

-Let us modify the app so that the tasks are saved in a JSON server backend in url <http://localhost:3001/tasks>
+Let's modify the app so that the tasks are saved in a JSON server backend in URL <http://localhost:3001/tasks>

-As usual, we shall use Axios and the useEffect hook to fetch the initial state from the server.
+As usual, we shall use Axios and the `useEffect` hook to fetch the initial state from the server.

 Let us try the following